dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

     - **Leave kiosk mode code**: Enter a 4-6 digit numeric PIN.
 The administrator uses this PIN to temporarily pause kiosk mode.

   - **Set custom URL background**: Enter a URL to customize the background screen on the dedicated device.

+    > [!NOTE]
+    > For most cases, we recommend starting with images of at least the following sizes:
+    >
+    > - Phone: 1080x1920 px
+    > - Tablet: 1920x1080 px
+    >
+    > For the best experience and crisp details, it’s suggested that per device image assets be created to the display specifications.
+    >
+    > Modern displays have higher pixel densities and can display equivalent 2K/4K definition images.
   - **Wi-Fi configuration**: Choose **Enable** to allow end users to connect the device to different WiFi networks.
 Enabling this feature also turns on device location. **Not configured** (default) prevents users from connecting to WiFi networks while in the Managed Home Screen (lock task mode).

     More on [lock task mode](https://developer.android.com/work/dpc/dedicated-devices/lock-task-mode) (opens Android's web site).